-The effects of this crisis on the liquidity/funding and capital risks and profile of the banking system are evolving and subject to ongoing monitoring, as governments around the world intervene to provide various stimulus package to mitigate the adverse effects of the crisis.
-The Central Bank of UAE has introduced the following stimulus package relating to liquidity and capital requirements to support the banking industry in the UAE through this disruption, for banks that fully pass on the TESS related benefits to end customers:
+The pandemic had a significant negative impact on the liquidity/funding and capital risks and profile of the banking system.
+Governments around the world had to intervene to provide various stimulus packages to mitigate the adverse effects of the crisis.
+CBUAE has also introduced the following stimulus package relating to liquidity and capital requirements, to support the banking industry in the UAE through this disruption, for banks that entirely pass on the TESS related benefits to end customers:

-- CBUAE has a reduced requirement of maintaining minimum liquidity coverage ratio (LCR) of 70% (from 100%) and minimum eligible liquid assets ratio (ELAR) of 7% (from 10%).
-The overall release of regulatory liquidity buffers is estimated at AED 95 billion.
-This liquidity can be used to compensate for the effect of posting collateral required by the TESS programme. - To improve liquidity within UAE banking system, the CBUAE halved the reserve requirement for demand deposit of all banks from 14% to 7% which is expected to release AED 61 billion additional liquidity for the UAE banking sector.
-The aggregate value of all the above capital and liquidity measures adopted by the CBUAE is AED 256 billion which approximates to 17% of UAE GDP. - To counter volatility in financial markets and its impact on regulatory capital, CBUAE has issued a new requirement for all banks to apply a prudential filter to IFRS 9 expected credit loss (ECL) provisions.
-Any increase in the provisioning compared to December 31, 2019 will be partially added back to regulatory capital while IFRS 9 provisions will be gradually phased-in during a five-year period, ending December 31, 2024. - The CBUAE has allowed banks to tap into capital conservation buffer and domestic systemically important banks (D-SIB) to the extent of 60% and 100% respectively till December 31, 2021. - Planned implementation of certain Basel III capital requirements will be postponed to March 31, 2021.
+- CBUAE has a reduced requirement of maintaining a minimum liquidity coverage ratio (LCR) of 70% (from 100%), minimum net funding ratio (NSFR) of 90% (from 100%), and minimum eligible liquid assets ratio (ELAR) of 7% (from 10%).
+This liquidity can be used to compensate for the effect of posting collateral required by the TESS programme. - To improve liquidity within UAE banking system, the CBUAE halved the reserve requirement for demand deposit of all banks from 14% to 7%. - To counter volatility in financial markets and its impact on regulatory capital, CBUAE has issued a new requirement for all banks to apply a prudential filter to IFRS 9 expected credit loss (ECL) provisions.
+Any increase in the provisioning compared to December 31, 2019, will be partially added back to regulatory capital, while IFRS 9 provisions will be gradually phased-in during a five-year period, ending December 31, 2024. - The CBUAE has allowed banks to tap into capital conservation buffer and domestic systemically important banks (D-SIB) to the extent of 60% and 100%, respectively till December 31, 2021. - Planned implementation of certain Basel III capital requirements will be postponed till the end of 2021 (Basel III part 2) and the second quarter of 2022 (Basel III part 3).